-Join us on Wednesdays for fortnightly updates on the latest news, plus shared ideas from B&Bs, hotels, cottages and apartments to help your business.
-We’ll post the contents for each session in advance, above:
+Join us on select Wednesday dates for updates on the latest news, plus shared ideas from B&Bs, hotels, vacation rentals and apartments to help your business.

 Plus, if you are an eviivo customer, don’t miss our vital Masterclass videos, helping you get the most from your eviivo suite.